DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

 Exports grid data to a PDF file.

 ##### return: Promise<void>
-A <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">Promise</a> that is resolved with an object that contains the coordinates of the first and last cells.
+A Promise that is resolved when the grid data is prepared for export.
+It is a native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.

 ##### param(options): PdfExportDataGridProps
 Export settings.